sftcd/openssl/esnistuff/nginx.md

 ## May 2023 Testing split-mode

 These notes are a work-in-progress.
-ECH split-mode seems basically working sort-of, but fails if early data is included so need to fix that and do a bunch more testing.
-Also need to figure out how to handle case where one nginx does ECH in both split-mode and shared-mode.
+ECH split-mode seems basically working even with early data.
+Still need to figure out how to handle case where one nginx instance does ECH in both split-mode and shared-mode.

 Starting to investigate using nginx for split-mode, based on [this HOWTO](https://www.cyberciti.biz/faq/configure-nginx-ssltls-passthru-with-tcp-load-balancing/).